freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 If you would like to help improve guide articles, here's [how to work on guide articles](/docs/how-to-work-on-guide-articles.md).

-### Create, Update and Fix Bugs in our coding challenges
+Alt Create, Update and Fix Bugs in our coding challenges

 All our Coding challenges are curated by the community, bringing in expert knowledge from volunteers like you.